MooersLab/Curve-fitting-software/README.md

 - <A href="http://synergy.com/curvefitting.htm?gclid=CN2ot7701K4CFQmMtgod83p-dw"> Kalidagraph </A>$$
 - <A href="https://matplotlib.org">Matplotlib</A> the leading Python plotting package.
 Built by scientists.
 30+ high-level plotting package are built on top of it.
 These are great for quick plots but not always for publication.
 You need will need to master matplotlib eventually.
 Julia uses matplotlib for its main plotting package.
 - <A href="https://en.wikipedia.org/wiki/Matplotlib"> matplotlib, wikipedia </A>
+- <A href="https://github.com/has2k1/plotnine"> plotnine <a>, free, open source, ggplot2 for Python.
+Can make xkcd plots.
 - <A href="http://www.originlab.com/index.aspx?go=Products/Origin/DataAnalysis/CurveFitting/NonlinearFitting"> Origin </A>$$$
 - <A href="http://en.wikipedia.org/wiki/QtiPlot"> Qtiplot (like Origin but cheaper)</A>$
 - <A href="http://www.r-project.org/"> R project </A>Open source, free, available in macports and home brew.